jihyunlee/FacialMoCap/README.md

 <img src="images/eyeBlinkLeft.png" width="400" />&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;<img src="images/jawOpen.png" width="400" />

-## Network Settings for OSC
+## Network Settings for Live Stream
+You can skip this step if you want to use recording

-1. Configure both your iOS device and target machine where your application is running with the same network
+1. Make sure both your iOS device and target machine(s) on the same network

-2. Find target machine's IP address
+2. Find all of target machines' IP addresses

 For Windows, go to Settings > Network & Internet > View your network properties